OpenShot/libopenshot-audio/doc/INSTALL-WINDOWS.md

 This should copy the binary files to `C:\Program Files\openshot\lib\`, and the header files to `C:\Program Files\openshot\include\...`  This is where other projects will look for the libopenshot files when building..
-Python 3 bindings are also installed at this point. let's verify the python bindings work:
+Python 3 bindings are also installed at this point.
+Let's verify the python bindings work:

 ```
 python3